moukthika-gunapaneedu/telco-churn-prediction/README.md

 ## Problem Statement

 Churn prediction helps telecom companies identify customers at risk of leaving, allowing for proactive retention strategies.
-We'll explore patterns in customer behavior to predict churn using classification models.
+This project explores patterns in customer behavior to predict churn using classification models.

 ## Dataset